 Backup, Backup, Backup

-Which brings me to my third point…
+This brings me to my third point…

 As you move more and more of your personal data and records online, it’s incredibly important that you have a backup system in place.
-This goes not just for pictures, but for your financial records, medical files and anything else you store on your computer.
+This goes not just for pictures, but for your financial records, medical files, and anything else you store on your computer.

 The great thing about setting up a cloud or external hard drive is that you are essentially setting up a backup system as well.
 Just make sure it’s set to sync regularly (mine syncs in real-time, so my data is never more than 5 minutes out of date) so that you’re not relying on memory to get it done on a regular basis!

 While accessibility is an important part of this topic, convenience and organization are just as important.
 Being able to access your files from anywhere doesn’t do you much good if it still takes you 20 minutes to find the file you’re looking for.
 Organize your files in a way that makes sense for you and makes it easy to find things quickly when you need them: